 Overall, I’m confident you’ve found your board experiences to be great opportunities to contribute, in a very meaningful way, to the growth and success of these entities.
 Sometimes, however, I bet the experience has been a challenge.
 Recently, for example, I’ve been living with dynamics on one board that are creating lots of stress and extra work for several of the directors – including me!
 Bottom line – it relates to board member accountability in carrying out their roles, meeting their commitments and getting results.

 Ensuring accountability needs to be a key focus of all leaders – even more so during these times when team members may be physically distanced from one another.
 Whether staff or board member, the consequences of weak accountability are damaging and potentially significant.
 For any individual who fails to demonstrate accountability in his or her role – personal and professional reputation, future career opportunities and job security or board tenure could be ‘on the line.’
 For any work group or team, weak accountability by one or more members can easily generate simmering resentment among the other members.
 It can also reduce collegiality and cooperation, demotivate team members and lead to substandard performance.

 As a leader, what can you do to strengthen accountability in situations where it appears to be consistently variable, weak or even absent?
-Here are some key suggestions to build and strengthen the culture of accountability you desire.
+While somewhat more challenging during our current context, here are some key suggestions to build and strengthen the culture of accountability you desire.